eightsmile/cfa/README.md

 # CFA

-Here is a bit notes for CFA,
+Here are my learning notes for CFA,

 Level II, passed in May 2023